 Q: Can I teach myself to play an instrument?

-if you have an instructor who teaches you the proper technique.
+a qualified instructor who teaches you the proper technique in

 Q: I would like to learn to play, but I don't think I have musical

-music.
-People say that I'm "tone deaf."
+talent.
+People say I'm "tone-deaf."
 Can I learn?

 EVERYONE has musical talent.
 We've never found anyone who

 couldn't respond to or participate in music at some level.
 Try

 ability.
 Eventually, you will no longer feel like you are